Fame (1980 film): Music

 The music was composed by Michael Gore.
 Parker had originally approached Giorgio Moroder, who had previously worked on Midnight Express, and Jeff Lynne, the lead performer of Electric Light Orchestra (ELO), both of whom had declined.
 The musical numbers were performed practically on set, as Parker wanted to avoid dubbing during post-production.
 The song "Hot Lunch Jam" was heavily improvised.
 Parker explained, "This song evolved from an all day session involving groups of kids from all disciplines, as we cobbled together the song with everyone chipping in their contributions."
 The filming of the "Fame" musical number inspired Gore to write an original song inspired by Donna Summer.
 He and lyricist Dean Pitchford spent one month writing the lyrics.
 Pitchford improvised the lyrics "I'm gonna live forever", inspired by a line of dialogue from the 1964 play Dylan.
 During the recording sessions, Luther Vandross acted as the song's contractor, in charge of the backup vocals.
 He improvised the lyrics "Remember, remember, remember", and performed it with backing vocalists Vivian Cherry and Vicki Sue Robinson.
 The song was later incorporated into the filmed dance sequence during post-production.

 Parker wanted the film to end with a huge musical number that would showcase every character.
 While drafting the script during pre-production, he was partially inspired by the ELO song, "Eldorado".
-Parker turned to Gore and Pitchford, requesting that they write a song would combine the film's three musical elements: gospel, rock and classical.
+Parker turned to Gore and Pitchford, requesting that they write a song that would combine the film's three musical elements: gospel, rock and classical.
 The resulting song, "I Sing the Body Electric", was named by Pitchford after the same-titled poem from Walt Whitman's "Leaves of Grass" collection.